akupferb/808xmidterm/README.md

 When not busy with her studies or research, she enjoys spending time with her boyfriend, cat, and tasty ice cream.

 ## To Do
-* Create unit tests for Robot Class methods
-* Complete Inverse Kinematics
-* Create Obstacle Space
-* Create collision checker functionality
+--

 ## Operation

-The main application first sequentially requests the 3D coordinates for the initial end effector position of the robot, then the coordinates of the desired end effector destination.
+The main application first sequentially requests the 3D coordinates for the initial end effector position of the robot, then the coordinates of the desired end effector destination, and optionally any number of spherical obstacles of any size.
-If the point is unreachable, the user will be prompted to input different end effector coordinates.
+If the point is unreachable, the user will be prompted to input different end effector coordinates or obstacles.

 ## Dependencies/Libraries